davem14/anomaly-detector-web-service/README.md

 # anomaly detector web service

 ### The purpose:
-This web service purpose is to detect anomalies in given data, based on normal data previouosly uploaded.
+This web service's purpose is to detect anomalies in given data, based on normal data previouosly uploaded.
 The web service is accessible for user's browser as well for automated services via http request.

 ### General operation: